NikLever/ThreeJS-PathEditor/readme.md

 ### Tutorial

-Select the moveTo tool.
+- Select the moveTo tool.
-Click to place the first point.
+- Click to place the first point.
-Select the lineTo tool
+- Select the lineTo tool.
-Click to add lines
+- Click to add lines.
-Right click to delete a node
+- Right click to delete a node
-Right click over a line to insert a node
+- Right click over a line to insert a node
-Right click to change the tool to the active node.
+- Right click to change the tool to the active node.
+- The green nodes allow you to edit the control point for a curve.
+- For an arc, orange adjusts the radius, green the start angle and red the end angle.
+The grey triangle when clicked flips the arc direction.

 Click a blue node to select.
 The current active line will be displayed in black.